-The Okanogan County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
-The District directs the County Treasurer to invest those financial resources of the District that the District has determined are not needed to meet the current financial obligations of the District.
+The Chelan County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
+The District directs the County Treasurer to invest those financial resources of the District that the District has determined tare not needed to meet the current financial obligations of the District.

-All of the District's investments (except for investments of deferred compensation plans) during the year and at year-end were insured or registered and held by the District or its agent in the District's name.
+All of the District's investments during the year and at year-end were insured or registered and held by the District or its agent in the District's name.

-The District's investments as of August 31, 2015, are as follows:
+The District's investments as of August 31, 2015 are as follows: